Alternanthera Reineckii Care Guide: Tips for Growing and Maintaining

 Care and propagation in a tank

-In a tank Alternanthera reineckii is planted in the middle distance or around the sides of the tank.
+In a tank Alternanthera is planted in the middle distance or around the sides of the tank.
 It should not be put very thickly, since the plant is rather fragile.

 Under water the plant stems grow perpendicularly and quickly reach the water surface; in small tanks (up to 10 inches high) the plant grows above the water and develops its leaves there.